club-eh/ctf-2023-infrastructure-old/README.md

-# club.eh CTF 2023 - Infrastructure [outdated]
+# club.eh 2023 CTF - Infrastructure [outdated]

-This is our (old) infrastructure repo for the 2023 club.eh CTF.
+This is our (old) infrastructure repo for club.eh's 2023 CTF: Hacker's Odyssey.

-See our [v2 repo](https://github.com/club-eh/ctf-2023-infrastructure) for the infrastructure we actually used during Hacker's Odyssey CTF.
+See our [v2 repo](https://github.com/club-eh/ctf-2023-infrastructure) for the infrastructure we actually used during the event.

 ## Preface